altocodenl/tagaway/readme.md

 ### Todo next

 - Pics
-   - Fix scroll height when having many tags.
+   - Fix scroll height when having many tags on tag search.
    - When seeing, if list of pictures changes on background update, update the index correctly so that you don't lose the picture. same with rotating.
-   - Mobile: mousedown for opening picture.
+   - Mobile: mousedown for opening picture?
    - Download.
+   - UI team changes:
       - Fix moving pic grid when going from/to selecting/unselecting.
       - Add button for adding new tag, as alternate path to pressing "enter".
       - When clicking on no man's land, unselect?
 Discuss
 - Upload
-   - Don't redraw box of new uploads when other uploads are updated
+   - Don't redraw box of new uploads when other uploads are updated.
-   - mobile: show upload box as folders only, since there's no dropdown or perhaps no folders
+   - Mobile: show upload box as folders only, since there's no dropdown or perhaps no folders.
-   - fix number of pictures in ongoing upload.
+   - Fix number of pictures in ongoing upload.
    - Show number of duplicates skipped
    - Show ETA in ongoing upload.
    - Document element, listeners & store.
+   - UI team changes:
       - Upload flow
          - Put two buttons for downloading files or folder.
          - Put two buttons for adding a tag or skipping/done adding tags.
       - Show thumbnails of last 3 pictures on upload.
       - Reduce top margin.
 - Manage: delete tag, rename tag.
 - Server
    - Download.
-   - notify priority important|critical.
+   - Notify priority important|critical.
+   - Don't upload to S3 automatically on script, require manual action.
-   - Report redis errors
+   - Report redis errors.
-   - S3 uploads in background.
+- Other
    - Fix email going into spam.
+   - RGB logo in app & emails.

 ### Todo v0